 Study in bilingual Nursing programme and work in Finland!

-In January 2022, Metropolia University of Applied Sciences and Tampere University of Applied Sciences will launch a new bilingual Nursing education targeted especially at immigrants.
+In January 2022, Metropolia University of Applied Sciences and Tampere University of Applied Sciences launched a new bilingual Nursing education targeted especially at immigrants.

 Studies will begin in English without the Finnish language proficiency requirement.
 The role of Finnish as a language of instruction strengthens as language skills increase.